-CO2 emissions from international shipping under the strategy are shown in Figure 1 and compared to one possible business as usual (BAU) emissions pathway.
-Emissions for the years 2007-2012 are from Smith et al. (2015), while emissions from 2013-2015 emissions are from Olmer, et al. (2017).
-Emissions in 2016 and beyond are projected using the ICCT's fleet turnover model (Wang and Lutsey, 2013).
-The analysis also incorporates historical demand for international shipping from UNCTAD (2017) and projected future demand for international shipping from the International Transport Forum (ITF, 2017).
-A range of emissions pathways are possible under IMO's initial strategy (Figure 1).
-The blue line is the minimum ambition implied by the strategy; it reflects a 40% carbon intensity reduction by 2030 and an absolute emissions reduction of 50% by 2050, with full decarbonization by 2100.
-The green line is the maximum possible ambition implied by the strategy; it's driven primarily by the goal to pursue phasing out GHG emissions from international shipping at the pace consistent with the Paris temperature goals.
-The strategy implies cumulative $CO_2$ emissions of between 28 and 40 gigatonnes (Gt) from international shipping from 2015 through 2075, compared to a BAU of more than 100 Gt over the same period.
+${\rm CO_2}$ emissions from international shipping under the strategy are shown in Figure 1 and compared to one possible business-as-usual (BAU) emissions pathway.
+Emissions for the years 2007-2012 are from Smith et al.,2 while emissions from 2013-2015 emissions are from Olmer, et al.3 Emissions in 2016 and beyond are projected using the ICCT's fleet turnover model.4 The analysis also incorporates historical demand for international shipping from United Nations Conference on Trade and Development (UNCTAD)5 and projected future demand for international shipping from the International Transport Forum (ITF).6 The blue line in the figure is the minimum ambition of CO_2 reductions in the strategy; it reflects a 40% carbon intensity reduction by 2030 and an absolute emissions reduction of 50% by 2050, with full decarbonization by 2100.
+The green line is the maximum reduction ambition in the strategy, driven primarily by the goal of phasing out GHG emissions from international shipping at a pace consistent with the Paris temperature goals.
+The strategy implies cumulative CO_2 emissions of between 28 and 40 gigatonnes (Gt) from international shipping from 2015 through 2075, compared to a BAU emissions total of more than 100 Gt over the same period.